Eisenkappel-Vellach

-Eisenkappel-Vellach (Železna Kapla-Bela) is a market town in the Völkermarkt District in the Austrian state of Carinthia.
+Eisenkappel-Vellach (Železna Kapla - Bela) is a market town in the Völkermarkt District in the Austrian state of Carinthia.
 The spa town is the southernmost municipality of Austria, close to the border with Slovenia.

 Geography

-The municipal area covers the valley of the Vellach creek, which runs in north–south direction from the heights of the Kamnik-Savinja Alps and the Karavanke range down to the Drava River.
+The municipal area covers the valley of Vellach Creek, which runs in a north–south direction from the heights of the Kamnik-Savinja Alps and the Karawanks range down to the Drava River.
 The Obir massif in the west contains a large dripstone cave system.
-Two mountain pass roads lead to Slovenia: the Seebergsattel in the southwest connecting it with Jezersko and the less frequented Pavlič Pass in the southeast on the road to Solčava.
+Two mountain pass roads lead to Slovenia: the Seeberg Saddle in the southwest connecting it with Jezersko and the less frequented Pavlič Pass in the southeast on the road to Solčava.

 Eisenkappel-Vellach consists of the main locality Bad Eisenkappel and several smaller settlements located in lateral valleys, subdivided into the Katastralgemeinden of Bad Vellach (Bela), Blasnitzen (Spodnja Plaznica), Ebriach (Obirsko), Eisenkappel (Železna Kapla), Koprein Petzen (Pod Peco), Koprein Sonnseite (Koprivna), Leppen (Lepena), Lobnig (Lobnik), Rechberg (Reberca), Remschenig (Remšenik) and Trögern (Korte).

 According to the 2001 census, 38% of the population are Carinthian Slovenes, distributed over the 15 localities as follows: